UPDATED AUGUST 27, 2019

 What do I do with my pets while I’m away from my house?

 Pets are very sensitive to change or being left alone.
-They can suffer from separation anxiety and other health problems if they are by themselves.
+Food and water considerations aside, domestic animals can suffer from separation anxiety and other health problems if they are by themselves.
 Therefore, the best thing to do with your pets is take them with you.

 Kennels or other pet boarding houses are not recommended long-term as the animal is likely to suffer in some way, at least from the separation and change in location and routine, no matter how well kept the facilities are.